Professor, World Literature Program

 Conference Committee Chair: American Comparative Literature Association Annual Meeting, Vancouver, April 2011

-Peer Reviewer: Peer reviewer for seven journals and anthologies in Arabic, French, Comparative and World Literatures
+Peer Reviewer: Peer reviewer for numerous journals and anthologies in Arabic, French, Comparative and World Literature

-Executive Committee of the Division on Arabic Literature and Culture, Modern Language Association: Member, 2009-10; Secretary 2011; Chair, 2012
+Executive Committee of the Division on Arabic Literature and Culture, Modern Language Association: 2009-13

 Conference Co-organizer: “Violence in the Middle East,” Lebanese American University, Beirut, May 2004

 - As Director of WL, co-sponsored with Canadians for Justice and Peace in the Middle East (CJPME) “Dispossessed but Defiant,” a photo exhibit on land expropriations in South Africa, Palestinian Territories and Canadian First Nations.
 October 2015

 - As Director of WL, co-sponsored with the Indian Summer Festival visits by the writers: Hari Kunzru and Anosh Irani, Summer 2011; Gurjinder Basran, David Chariandy, Sheniz Janmohamad, Mohamad Assani, Summer 2012; Jeet Thayil, Summer 2013